CogStack/CogStack-NiFi/deploy/SERVICES.md

 These paths can be defined in `.env` file in the deployment directory.

+For more information on available services resources, please see [README](../services/README.md) in `services` directory.

 ## Security
 **Important**
 Please note that for the demonstration purposes, the services are run with default built-in usernames / passwords.
-Moreover, SSL encryption was also disabled in the configuration files.
+Moreover, SSL encryption is also disabled or not set up in the configuration files.
 For more information please see the [README](../security/README.md) in `security` directory.